drageelr/manim-data-structures/docs/source/guides/arrays.rst

 Misc Functions
 ~~~~~~~~~~~~~~

-The :py:class:`~m_array.MArray` provides some auxiliary methods which this secion will discuss.
+The |MArray| provides some auxiliary methods which this secion will discuss.

 Append Element
 ^^^^^^^^^^^^^^

-For an existing array, you can also append an element simply by invoking the :py:meth:`MArray.append_elem() <m_array.MArray.append_elem>` method.
+For an existing array, you can also append an element simply by invoking the |MArray.append_elem| method.

 .. code-block:: python
     :linenos: